PSeshpavan/abugotswayed/SOLUTION_SUMMARY.md

 ```

 ### The Root Cause:
 **Google service accounts don't have their own storage.** They need to upload to a folder that's owned by a regular Google account (YOUR account) and shared with the service account.
+Additionally, when using free Gmail accounts with shared folders, the Google Drive API requires the `supportsAllDrives` parameter.

-### The Solution:
+### The Solution (2 Parts):

-You MUST share your Google Drive folder with the service account email with **"Editor"** permissions.
+#### Part 1: Share the folder with your service account

-#### Step-by-Step Fix:

 1. **Open [Google Drive](https://drive.google.com)**